getgrav/grav-learn/user/pages/07.troubleshooting/01.server-error/docs.md

 > Tracy says: Unable to log error.
 Check if directory is writable and path is absolute.

-This error means that something bad happened and in addition the system was unable to log what just happened.
+This error means that something bad happened, and in addition, the system was unable to log it.

 In order to solve the real issue, you need to make **system/logs** directory writable and try again.
-If you were successful, you should see similar error message, but with different explanation under it.
+If you were successful, you should see a similar error message, but with different explanation under it.

 >>> Before moving on, make sure that you do not have other file permission issues like this.